Types of Graph Event Handlers

 public virtual _(Events.[FieldEventName]<[DACName], [FieldName]> e)

-You can declare more than one handler for the same event by adding a custom name (for example, a number) after the event name as follows.
+You can declare more than one generic event handler for the same event by adding a custom name (for example, a number) after the event name as follows.

-However, we do not recommend declaring more that one event handler because .NET framework does not determine the call order.
+However, we do not recommend declaring more than one event handler because MYOB Acumatica Framework does not determine the call order.